p3et/dmgm/README.md

 ![Generalization example](./src/media/gen_example.svg)

-*The illustration shows a pattern (top) and specialization lattice of three parents including increasing support values.*
+*The illustration shows a lattice of a pattern (top) and three generalized parents including increased support values.*

 ### Data Statistics
 As the base for the calculation of significance measures, DMGM provides a special class of operators which extract statistics such as label support.
 These operators can be instantiated in the following way: